zbpatel/dynamo/deploy/metrics/README.md

 - [grafana-datasources.yml](./grafana-datasources.yml): Contains Grafana datasource configuration
 - [grafana_dashboards/grafana-dashboard-providers.yml](./grafana_dashboards/grafana-dashboard-providers.yml): Contains Grafana dashboard provider configuration
 - [grafana_dashboards/grafana-dynamo-dashboard.json](./grafana_dashboards/grafana-dynamo-dashboard.json): A general Dynamo Dashboard for both SW and HW metrics.
-- [grafana_dashboards/grafana-llm-metrics.json](./grafana_dashboards/grafana-llm-metrics.json): Contains Grafana dashboard configuration for LLM specific metrics.
 - [grafana_dashboards/grafana-dcgm-metrics.json](./grafana_dashboards/grafana-dcgm-metrics.json): Contains Grafana dashboard configuration for DCGM GPU metrics
+- [grafana_dashboards/grafana-llm-metrics.json](./grafana_dashboards/grafana-llm-metrics.json): This file, which is being phased out, contains the Grafana dashboard configuration for LLM-specific metrics.
+It requires an additional `metrics` component to operate concurrently.
+A new version is under development.

 ## Running the example `metrics` component

+IMPORTANT: This section is being phased out, and some metrics may not function as expected.
+A new solution is under development.

 When you run the example [components/metrics](../../components/metrics/README.md) component, it exposes a Prometheus /metrics endpoint with the followings (defined in [../../components/metrics/src/lib.rs](../../components/metrics/src/lib.rs)):
 - `llm_requests_active_slots`: Number of currently active request slots per worker